algolia/instantsearch-ios/docgen/src/getting-started.md

 ### Option 1 - Programatically

 Go to your `ViewController.swift` file and then add `import InstantSearch` at the top.
-Then, below your class definition, declare your SearchBar and Stats widget:
+Then, below your class definition, declare your [SearchBar][widgets-searchbox] and [Stats][widgets-stats] widget:

 ```swift
 // Create your widgets